 Joyce K. — I Love the pic of the Brain Lifting Weights to get stronger!
 Your article is easy to Read & done very well.
 Thank YOU!

-Comments received in response to created slideshow presentations from a slect group of articles from Second Chance to Live:
+Comments below were received in response to created slideshow presentations from a select group of articles from Second Chance to Live:

 Jess P. — “This presentation reminds me that stressing out before going to sleep will not help me succeed the next day.
 I think everyone can be reminded of the bigger picture by getting the message here, Craig!
 Great work on this.
 It really helped me out tonight.”